 “Fast-acting” kinds of testosterone contain esters that are less soluble in oil.
 This means they enter the blood quickly and are used up immediately, therefore not delivering the full benefits of the treatment.

 There are several different esters used in testosterone replacement therapy.
 Here is a brief description of the common ones:

-Testosterone cypionate.
+Testosterone Cypionate.
 This is the second of the two main types of testosterone prescribed in America for testosterone replacement therapy.
-It is also a slow-acting ester, with a release time and injection time-frame virtually identical to enanthate.
+It is also a slow-acting ester, with release time and injection time-frame virtually identical to enanthate.

 As mentioned earlier, these are the two most common types of testosterone esters available in the United States.

 Here are a few differences that will hopefully enable you to make an informed choice: